 Did you know Art Cart is also on every Saturday during the holidays?
 Art Cart engages children with the exhibitions on display through discussion and art making.
 Led by Gallery educators, every weekend we interact with a different work of art on display.
 Activities are suitable for children of all ages, with supervision required by a parent or carer.
 Limited spots available.

 Bookings are required for all workshops and costs vary, see more on the Newcastle Art Gallery website.
-The gallery is closed on Christmas Day and Boxing Day.
-Open as normal all other days: Tuesday to Sunday 10am – 5pm, and every day during the NSW school holidays.
+The gallery is open every day during the NSW school holidays

-Blackbutt Reserve is open every day during the school holidays, except for Christmas Day.
+Blackbutt Reserve is open every day during the school holidays.
 Wildlife exhibits are open 10am – 5pm, picnic facilities 7am – 7pm and the kiosk 10am – 3pm.
 Visit the Blackbutt Reserve website to find out more.

-Head to Fort Scratchley for a family day out.
-Boasting one of the best panoramic views of Newcastle and with space for the kids to run wild and free, this historic landmark is a must-do for all school holiday itineraries.
+Boasting one of the best panoramic views of Newcastle and with space for the kids to run wild and free, this historic landmark is a must do for all school holiday itineraries.
 Pack a picnic and enjoy the rolling grass hills overlooking the ocean, or book in for a tunnel tour where you will learn about this history of this amazing site.
 Stick around for the daily gun firing at 1pm (weather permitting)!
 For more details visit the Fort Scratchley website.

-Fort Scratchley will be closed from Thursday 24 December to Saturday 26 December 2020, and Friday 1 January 2021.
-Open as normal all other days from 10am – 4pm.
+Fort Scratchley will be closed on Good Friday (2 April) but open as normal all other days from 10am – 4pm.
 The Fort is closed on Tuesdays.

 Started in late 2012 by a local mum, Newy with Kids has grown into a thriving go-to family guide for the Newcastle, Lake Macquarie & Hunter region.
 Parents visit the Newy with Kids website to find things to do with babies, kids and teens.
 Whether it’s local attractions, upcoming events, kids eat free, school holiday activities or birthday party ideas, Newy with Kids is the best website for local parents to find local kid-friendly activities and information 24/7.